krmaffey/Portfolio/final_proj_p2.md

 <br>
 ## User Research and Interviews
 #### Goals and Metrics
-Goal: Evaluate effectiveness of graphs
+Goal: Evaluate effectiveness of graphs<br>
-Question: can someone with no background in this area gain an understanding from this website?
+Question: can someone with no background in this area gain an understanding from this website?<br>
-Goal: Determine if call to action is relatable
+Goal: Determine if call to action is relatable<br>
 Question: does this page make people want to do something?
 #### Metrics:
 - Whether participants understand what the site is about
+- Whether participants take away some statistics or facts
 - Whether participants seem engaged/excited to learn more
-- Whether participants are willing to do something in response to the call to action

 ### Target Audience
 The goal of my project is to raise awareness of international issues of women's rights in the Middle East.
 I hope to reach an audience of my peers, because I've found that American literacy of international issues tends to be limited unless they have traveled or worked abroad.
 As such, I'm looking to appeal to Americans between the ages of about 20 and 40 who are engaged in politics and/or international affairs.
-My hope is that in understanding the data presented in my project, they can use their engagement and voices to consider all parties who need attention on a global stage.
+My hope is that in understanding the data presented in my project, they can use their voices to consider all parties who need attention on a global stage.
 ### Approach to Identifying Interviewees
-My target audience is very accessible to me since most of my friends and family fall into this group.
-I thought through asking some people who had some experiences internationally and some who didn't, in hopes that I could make my project compelling to a wider set of people.
+My target audience is very accessible to me since many of my friends and family fall into this group.
+I asked for feedback from people who had some experiences internationally and people who didn't, in the hope that I could make my project compelling to a wide set of people.
 ### Interview Script
 #### Introduction
-Hi my name is Kate and I'm working on a visualization project.
-My goal today is to get feedback on the project in order to evaluate what makes sense and what’s confusing.
-Everything we discuss will be anonymizes, and this feedback session will take less than 10 minutes of your time.
+Hi thanks for taking time to give feedback on my visualization project.
+My goal today is to evaluate what makes sense and what’s confusing.
+Everything we discuss will be anonymized, and this feedback session will take less than 10 minutes of your time.
 #### Main Section
 1. Can you tell me in your own words what you think this site is for?
 2. Can you describe to me what this is telling you?